semanticdata/obsidian-pomodoro/docs/usage.md

 ### Audio Notifications

 Sound notifications can be:

-- **Enabled/Disabled**: Toggle in settings or using the "Toggle Sound Notifications" command
+- **Enabled/Disabled**: Toggle in settings or using the *Toggle Sound Notifications* command.
-- **Customized**: Choose from default options or provide a custom URL/file path
+- **Customized**: Choose from default options or provide a custom URL/file path.
-- **Cross-platform**: Audio loads from CDN for improved reliability and compatibility
+- **Cross-platform**: Audio loads from CDN for improved reliability and compatibility.

 ## Tips for Effective Use